milvus-io/milvus-docs/site/en/userGuide/build_index.md

 This topic describes how to build an index in Milvus.

 Vector indexes are an organizational unit of metadata used to accelerate [vector similarity search](search.md).
-Without index built on vectors, Milvus will perform a brute-force search by default.
+Without the index built on vectors, Milvus will perform a brute-force search by default.

-See [Vector Index](index.md) for more information about mechanism and varieties of vector indexes.
+See [Vector Index](index.md) for more information about the mechanism and varieties of vector indexes.

 <div class="alert note">
 <ul>
-<li>Milvus 2.1 supports index on scalar field.</li>
+<li>Milvus 2.1 supports index on scalar fields.</li>
 <li>By default, Milvus does not index a segment with less than 1,024 rows.
 To change this parameter, configure <a href="configure_rootcoord.md#rootCoord.minSegmentSizeToEnableIndex"><code>rootCoord.minSegmentSizeToEnableIndex</code></a> in <code>milvus.yaml</code>.</li>
 </div>

-The following example builds a 1024-cluster IVF_FLAT index with Euclidean distance (L2) as the similarity metrics.
+The following example builds a 1024-cluster IVF_FLAT index with Euclidean distance (L2) as the similarity metric.
 You can choose the index and metrics that suit your scenario.
 See [Similarity Metrics](metric.md) for more information.

 ## Prepare index parameter

-Prepare the index parameters (If you expect to build index for scalar field, no index-building parameter is required, and default index type is dictionary tree).
+Prepare the index parameters (If you expect to build indexes for scalar fields, no index-building parameter is required, and the default index type is a dictionary tree).

 {{fragments/multiple_code.md}}